xXGHOST4Xx/MICROOS/README.md

 # MICROOS
-Small Lightweight OS for BBC: MicroBit
+# MICROBIT V2 ONLY

-For The MicroBit V1 download the file MICROOSV1
+Small Lightweight OS for BBC: MicroBit V2
-For The MicroBit V2 download the file MICROOSV2
+Download the file MICROOSV2 and put it on your microbit